artdelpi/taskpilot-gpt/README.md

 ## Using the OpenAI API to Generate Initial Project Tasks

-When a new project is created in **TaskPilot**, the system can automatically request initial task suggestions from the [OpenAI Chat Completions API](https://platform.openai.com/docs/api-reference/chat).
+(Planned feature) When a new project is created in **TaskPilot**, the system can automatically request initial task suggestions from the [OpenAI Chat Completions API](https://platform.openai.com/docs/api-reference/chat).

 ### Request Example
 ```ruby